 - Only deployed on iPhone/iPad and cloud-based solution.
 Not available on Android

-Field service management is associated with businesses that service, install or do repairs of system and equipment.
-Field service management (FSM) software intends to help these companies create job quotes, manage workflow, track and monitor their mobile workforce, and communicate with the customer.
+Modern field service management tool is associated with businesses that service, install or do repairs of system and equipment.
+Field service management (FSM) software intends to help these field service organization create job quotes, manage workflow, track and monitor their internal workforce, and communicate with the customer.

 The answer to this question is, as always, “it depends.”
 To choose the software that will give the return on investment.
 How to select this depends on several factors such as the number of users, the work requirements, e.g., total customer and job count, integration options, and of course, pricing.